 How much are the fees and what is included in them?

-The ISF annual Tuition and Fees and School Place Reservation Fee schedule are as follows: 2016-2017, School Place Reservation Fee.
+The ISF annual Tuition Fee and School Place Reservation Fee schedule is as follows: 2020-21, School Place Reservation Fee.

 Extras would include school lunches, transport, uniform, and external examination fees.